 While the career of the SS Laurentic was short-lived, it was marked by some remarkable events.

-Even after her tragic demise that saw her sink below the waves at Lough Swilly in 1917 taking with her 354 souls, her story would continue to hold our fascination not least in the rumours of lost and elusive gold bar treasure.
+Long after her tragic demise, where she sank beneath the waves at Lough Swilly in 1917 taking with her 354 souls, the SS Laurentic’s story continues to hold our fascination, not least in the rumours of gold bar treasure.

 The SS Laurentic was built in the famous Belfast shipyards of Harland and Wolff and owned by the equally famous White Star Line.
 First launched in 1908, she made her maiden voyage from Liverpool to Quebec City on 29th April 1909.

 While the Laurentic‘s transatlantic career was brief it was marked by many interesting events including a supporting role in the capture of the infamous murderer Dr Hawley Crippen in 1910.

 Crippen had fled from Belgium on the SS Montrose after killing his wife.
 He and his mistress planned to travel to Canada and then cross over the border to the US.
 On the journey the captain of the Montrose, an amateur detective of sorts, noticed a man acting particularly suspicious and was quick to notify authorities.

 The Laurentic quickly sank taking with her 354 souls and around 3,200 gold bars.
 The rest of the passengers, 121 in total, managed to survive the freezing water and made it safely to shore on lifeboats.
 After the sinking, the Royal Navy organised several dives to retrieve the lost gold.
 But rumours went, and persist, that 22 bars still remain unaccounted for and could still be found within the wreck.

 Today the wreck is privately owned by Derry-based diver Ray Cossum who bought the rights in 1969.